PacificAnalytics/pa-DRS-Crypt4GH-PoC/README.md

 1. Querying the service-info endpoint and comparing the output with what is expected.

-To run the integration test suite, bring up the server as described above, and then run (from within the development environment):
+To run the integration test suite, bring up the server as described above, and then run (from within the development environment, and with the same environment variables set as were used to bring up the server):
 ```bash
 pytest integration
 ```